Hexi Corridor: Han dynasty

 The nomadic Yuezhi resided in the Hexi Corridor in the 3rd century BCE.
 The Great Wall of China was constructed into parts of the Hexi Corridor following the Qin-Xiongnu Wars, and the defeated Xiongnu formed a confederacy under leader Modu Chanyu.
-In 176 BCE, the Xiongnu defeated the Yuezhi, most of whom fled from the region while the remaining population moved south into the Qilian (Nanshan) Mountains to live with the Qiang.
+In 176 BCE, the Xiongnu defeated the Yuezhi, most of whom fled from the region while the remaining population moved south into the Qilian Mountains to live with the Qiang.
 The Xiongnu were subsequently in complete control of the Hexi Corridor.

 During the Han-Xiongnu Wars, Han dynasty general Huo Qubing expelled the Xiongnu from the Hexi Corridor at the Battle of Hexi (121 BCE).
 The province of Liangzhou was created with its capital at Guzang (modern Wuwei City), within which the commanderies of Wuwei, Zhangye, Jiuquan and Dunhuang (the Four Commanderies of Hexi) were established.
-This gave the Han dynasty control over major trade routes to Central Asia and is regarded by most scholars as the beginning of the Silk Road.
+This gave the Han dynasty control over major trade routes to Central Asia, setting the foundations for the Silk Road.
 Agricultural garrison towns were established in the Hexi Corridor to secure the route and the Great Wall was extended to Yumen Pass 80 km west of Dunhuang.
-Additionally, the Han dynasty's acquisition of the Hexi Corridor allowed them to conquer the Tarim Basin and establish the Protectorate of the Western Regions in 60 BCE, and proved instrumental in defeating the Xiongnu as it prevented contact between them and the Qiang.
+The Han dynasty's acquisition of the Hexi Corridor allowed them to conquer the Tarim Basin and establish the Protectorate of the Western Regions in 60 BCE, and proved instrumental in defeating the Xiongnu as it prevented contact between them and the Qiang.

 Ruins of the Big Fangpan Castle at Yumen Pass, the western end of the Han-era Great Wall.

 Following the collapse of the interregnum Xin dynasty in 23 CE, the Hexi Corridor was settled by large numbers of Qiang people and came under the control of warlord Dou Rong, who submitted to the reinstated Eastern Han dynasty in 29 CE.
 In the 2nd century CE, millions of Han settlers withdrew from the Hexi Corridor when the Qiang began to raid the region.
 The Yuezhi, Xiongnu, and Qiang instigated the Liangzhou Rebellion in 184, which largely isolated the Hexi Corridor from central control and contributed to the fall of the Han dynasty.
 By the end of the Han dynasty, the Hexi Corridor was occupied by warlords Han Sui, Ma Teng and Ma Chao.
-In 214, warlord Cao Cao conquered the region and incorporated it into his state of Cao Wei.
+In 214, Cao Cao conquered the region and incorporated it into his state of Cao Wei.